86percent/docs/editor.md

 #### Default message
 The `bot  message` you define in the `EDITOR VIEW` is the default message, in the default language of your `bot`.
-In the `MESSAGES` tab, you can manage all your messages:
-* translate them in various languages (go to `SETTINGS` / `General info` to add languages to your `bot`)
-* and add `variations` to your message, either to test the conversion of other ways to talk to your users, or simply to make it more natural in terms of interactions (e.g. for a `bot` you'll display several times to your user, you don't have to always have the exact same messages).

 #### URL-only message
 If your message is only a URL, then the `Bot Editor` will try to determine the MIME type (e.g. image/gif, image/png...).